A Peter-Weyl theorem for compact group bundles and the geometric representation of relatively ergodic compact extensions: Introduction

 In fact, assuming (\ref{intro1a}), one can even achieve that the closed subgroup bundle $p|_U \colon U \rightarrow L_{\fix}$ and the relative cocycle $c \colon G \times L \rightarrow H$ in (\ref{intro1b}) satisfy certain irreducibility conditions, see Theorem \ref{reptheorem1} below for the details.

-A relative skew-product extension induced by an open compact group bundle $p \colon H \rightarrow L_{\fix}$ admits a canonical unique and fully supported relatively invariant measure\footnote{This is a relative version of an invariant measure, see \cite{Glas1975}, \cite[Subsection V.3.19]{deVr1993} and Subsection \ref{RelInvMeas} below.} induced by the Haar bundle of $p \colon H \rightarrow L_{\fix}$.
+A relative skew-product extension induced by an open compact group bundle $p \colon H \rightarrow L_{\fix}$ admits a canonical unique and fully supported relatively invariant measure induced by the Haar bundle of $p \colon H \rightarrow L_{\fix}$.
 This allows to \enquote{lift} any invariant measure of $(L;\psi)$.
 Thus, topological skew-product extensions also give rise to measure-preserving ones.
 It is the main result of this article that, up to an isomorphism, the relative skew-product extensions (induced by open bundles) are precisely the relatively ergodic extensions with relative discrete spectrum (see Theorems \ref{skewdiscr} and \ref{mainres}).
+Here, measure-preserving systems on general probability spaces and their extensions are defined operator theoretically, or equivalently in terms of homomorphisms of measure algebras, see Section \ref{measpres} below.